maheshpolus/elastic-search/readme.md

 Name  | Description | Example |
 ------------- | ------------- | -------------
 (selectedResult)  | On mouse down function | (selectedResult)="yourFunction($event)"
-Placeholder  | placeholder for serch box| [placeHolder]=" place holder values" options  | pass as input for configuration | [options] ="yourOptons" options.fields  | elastic indexed fields too be serached | options.fields ={firstIndex:{},secondIndex:{} }
+Placeholder  | placeholder for search box| [placeHolder]=" place holder values" options  | pass as input for configuration | [options] ="yourOptions" options.fields  | elastic indexed fields too be serached | options.fields ={firstIndex:{},secondIndex:{} }
 options.url  | elastic end point to be used | options.url = 'your elastic URL'
-options.index  | elastic index to be used | optons.index = 'your index'
+options.index  | elastic index to be used | options.index = 'your index'
 options.type  | elastic index type |  options.type = 'yourIndexType'
-options.contextField | field to shown on mouse down event  |  options.contextField = 'index field to be shown' options.formatString  |format for the output  | options.formatString = 'firstindex | secondIndex'
+options.contextField | field to be shown on search field on mousedown event  |  options.contextField = 'index field to be shown' options.formatString  |format for the output  | options.formatString = 'firstindex | secondIndex'
 options.theme | Custom color for the search output | options.theme = 'your color'
 options.fontSize  | Font size of search result  | options.fontSize = '20px'
 options.width  | Width  of search result  | options.width = '100%'
 options.debounceTime  | Discard search values that take less than the specified time  | options.debounceTime = '100'
-options.defaultvalue  | A default value to shown on search field  | options.defaultValue = 'Your Default value'
+options.defaultvalue  | A default value to be shown on search field  | options.defaultValue = 'Your Default value'

 ## Other functionalities